llove28/pcs-project/content/interviews/workflow.md

 3. Arrange time and place
 4. Review general questions - remove/edit that do not apply to this interviewee
 5. Draft additional interview questions specific to interviewee
-6. Review review recording best practices
+6. Review the Interviewing Best Practices, as needed

 " title2="Recording Setup" text2="
 1. Choose a quiet, comfortable place to record (limit background noise and echoes as much as possible)